Consequences of recession for consumers, workers, producers/firms and the government

 Consequences for Producers/Firms

-- Business Failures: Some firms, particularly those with high levels of debt or weak financial positions, may be forced to close down.
+- Potential Business Failures: Some businesses, particularly those with high levels of debt, may be forced to close down.

 Consequences for the Government

-- Reduced Tax Revenue: Lower economic activity results in reduced income tax and corporation tax revenue.
+- Reduced Tax Revenue: Lower economic activity results in reduced income tax and corporation tax revenue for the government.

 Summary Table of Consequences